-Sustainability of rural health networks is determined by how productive the organization is in achieving its objectives and goals and how successfully it has positioned itself for the future.
-For this rural health network Opportunities for Sustainability Planning Action Guide, sustainability of rural health networks and network projects is defined as the ability to achieve desired outcomes and financial viability through implementation and deployment of the organization's business plan.
+Sustainability of rural health networks is determined by how productive they are in achieving their goals and objectives, and how successfully they have positioned itself for the future.
+This Opportunities for Sustainability Guide is defined, for rural health networks and network projects, as the ability to achieve desired outcomes and financial viability through implementation and deployment of the network's business plan for sustainability.

-Using a multi-faceted approach is a key success factor for identifying and acting on opportunities for sustainability.
 The Baldrige Performance Excellence Framework was chosen as the multi-faceted systems approach application because it is the U.S. government's own quality improvement system.
 Baldrige criteria, developed for health care organizations in 2002, provides an analytical and diagnostic system for understanding the enablers that drive organizations to sustained performance excellence and achievement.
 The Baldrige criteria are widely accepted as the de facto standard for performance excellence.
-As Patrice Spath wrote in her excellent book, Leading Your Healthcare Organizations to Excellence, "Rather than an ill-defined fad whose use-by date has expired, the Baldrige criteria represent an interrelated collection of time-tested principles, procedures, and techniques that turn performance excellence from an abstract (and empty) notion into an operationally useful management model."
+As Patrice Spath wrote in her book, Leading Your Healthcare Organizations to Excellence, "Rather than an ill-defined fad whose use-by date has expired, the Baldrige criteria represent an interrelated collection of time-tested principles, procedures, and techniques that turn performance excellence from an abstract (and empty) notion into an operationally useful management model."
 Spath identifies that using a multi-faceted systems approach is critical and necessary for sustained performance.